olapiv/neural-repair-static-analysis/experiment/README.md

   * Assumption: In the majority of cases, static analyzers do not require naming for their fixes.
 Identifier names can therefore be regarded as unnecessary noise to the NN and it will therefore perform better when indexing identifiers.
   * Pro: Massively reducing src/tgt space
   * Con: No chance of changing identifier names in real applications
-* TOKENIZATION: Separating variable names / identifiers between camel cases
-  * Assumption: "Understanding" variable names; establishing connections between them
-  * Pro: Enables NN to predict **unseen** identifier changes
-  * Pro: Potentially reducing src/tgt space
-  * Con: Increasing number of tokens
-  * Example: Diagnostic VSD0001 in NuGet VSDiagnostics.1.10.0, stating "Asynchronous methods should end with the -Async suffix.", will add "Async" to method names.
-If not separated by camel case, the NN cannot learn to fix new method names, as every method name will be an entirely new representation in the src/tgt space.
 * FINALIZING_DATASET: Randomly masking diagnostic in input
   * Assumption: The NN may develop an understanding what is "good"/"bad" code.
 However, this is not the goal to be achieved, as it should soley learn how to translate a message into a code change.